Effective User Interviews

 Once you complete the user interview, reflect on the experience immediately.
 Use whatever downtime you have until the next interview to reflect on what you’ve learned.

-Are there other areas of inquiry that you should going after instead?
+Are there other areas of inquiry that you should be going after instead?
 Are particular questions not working the way you expected them to?

 Continue honing your interview guide until you get to the key insights that you’re looking for.
-Feel free to add questions, drop questions, or re-word questions!
+Feel free to add questions, drop questions, or re-word questions.

 At some point, you’ll find that new interviewees are repeating some of the insights you’ve heard from other interviewees.
 This is a sign that you’ve found most of what’s available in your area of focus, and that you’re going to getting diminishing returns through user interviews.